arturcp/skoob-exporter/README.md

 * Rails `5.0.0.1`
 * Postgress `9.6.1`

-To prepare your project, adjust your database configurations on db/database.yml and run on the therminal:
+To prepare your project, adjust your database configurations on `db/database.yml` and run on the terminal:

 ```
   bundle install